Condition expressions¶

 1 | |

-The spdx_expr_* functions evaluate SPDX license expressions.
+The spdx_expr_* functions check SPDX license expressions.
 They operate on expression strings

 as a fallback for components without a license expression.